 When Does The Singaround Start and Finish?
 Is There a Break?

 The door opens at 7pm and the singing starts at 7.15pm.
-This means that if there are any under-age people who want to sing, they can go on early before they have to leave the pub at 8pm.
-It also means that (depending on numbers) there may be an earlier finish for people who have work the next day.
+This means that (depending on numbers) there may be an earlier finish for people who have to work the next day.